mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 After you install the chart, the pod takes a few minutes to initialize because the installation consists of approximately 10 GB of container images.

-The deployment name has the prefix `mps-deployment`.
+The deployment name is `deployment.apps/matlab-production-server`.
 You can use the [kubectl get](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) command to confirm that MATLAB Production Server is running.
-The name of the service that enables network access to the pod is `mps-service`.
+The name of the service that enables network access to the pod is `service/matlab-production-server`.

 ### Upload Deployable Archive
 After the deployment is complete, upload the MATLAB Production Server deployable archive to your network file server or Azure file share.
 All users must have read permission to the deployable archive.